What’s the difference, does it matter?

-I felt I was looking for a depth I wasn’t being shown.
+I felt I was looking for depth I wasn’t being shown.
 The information was good, but there had to be more.
-Years later I understood why.
-I was being shown methods that were more of a talk therapy.
+I started down an unconventional path.
+Alternative healing, then to what I consider to be wholistic healing.

-For over a decade I taught practitioners body mind connection, from a psychosomatic perspective.
+For over a decade I taught practitioners body language messaging.
+It helped them to understand their clients.

-I was into my third year of studying psychosomatics when I started a dedicated yoga practice.
+I was into my third year of studying the body – mind connection when I started a dedicated yoga practice.

-The more my body healed from the yoga studio, the more time I spent there.
+The more my body healed in the hot room, the more time I spent there.

 I started reading the bodies of those in my class.
 I had the best classroom after all. partially clothed, moving bodies of all shapes, sizes.
-I didn’t have to know what was going on in their life,
+I didn’t need to hear their story of what was going on with them.